FAQ (Frequently Asked Questions)

 Does Inflatable Event Professionals have liability-insurance?

 Absolutely.
 We are insured and able to provide our customers with a certificate of insurance.
-If you need to be added to our certificate as an additional insured, there may be an additional charge.
+If you need to be added to our certificate as an additional insured, there may be an additional charge for this service.
+We need two weeks advanced notice if you need to be added to our insurance policy.

 Can the inflatables be setup indoors?